nationalarchives/ds-caselaw-marklogic/README.md

 ### 4. (Optional) Populate data in the local database

 To get some example documents onto the local database, there is a `development_scripts/populate.py` that copies documents from the live caselaw site (it doesn't import or fake properties) into it.
+(Check https://caselaw.nationalarchives.gov.uk/terms-of-use and get in touch if you intend to download many more than these.)

 There are also other ways other importing data as detailed further down the readme but haven't been tested for a while.

 ## Release versioning

 The releases are currently manually tagged.
 Please do not deploy to production without tagging a release.
 Currently there is no auto-deployment of releases, but we are using releases & tags to keep track of what has been deployed to production.